TheochemUI/eOn/docs/source/devdocs/design/client/guidelines.md

 We try to follow the [C++ core guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

+Additionally, we fully embrace the modern value semantics of C++ over heap oriented code.

 ## Preprocessor directives

 - We have `EON_CHECKS` true for all but release builds